 In addition, Hockessin is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-As is often the case in a small town, Hockessin doesn't have a public transportation system that people use for their commute.
+Hockessin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Hockessin, you'll likely find that many of your neighbors like to as well.
 Hockessin is one of the more educated communities in America, with a full 64.88% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.